 Just like in Waxahachie, most residents are homeowners and there is an overall big sense of community in the city.
 Residents here love getting together and planning fun, family-friendly events.
 MISD (Midlothian Independent School District) is also known for hosting many events throughout the year.

 Here are two reviews of the town written by Midlothian residents:

-It’s clear that the city’s sense of community and devotion to family and education is extremely apparent to residents of Midlothian.
+The city’s sense of community and devotion to family and education is extremely apparent to residents of Midlothian.
 You can feel the town’s prioritization of family.

-Unlike Waxahachie and Midlothian though, this city isn’t 90% homeowners, it is more of a 50/50 split between owners and renters.
+Unlike Waxahachie and Midlothian though, this city isn’t 90% homeowners; it is more of a 50/50 split between owners and renters.
 This brings in more young professionals to the area and gives the city a fresh atmosphere.
-It also allows for a wider range of apartments and homes for different income levels.
+It also allows for a broader range of apartments and homes for different income levels.
 For many hopeful residents, it’s nice to know that you don’t immediately have to buy a home if you want to live in Lewisville.

 It has ranked #15 out of 415 for the most diverse suburbs in Texas and #18 out of 415 for the best suburbs for young professionals.